bitovi/documentjs/docs/guides/contributing.md

 DocumentJS's [gh-pages branch](https://github.com/bitovi/documentjs/tree/gh-pages) contains documentjs.com's code.
 It uses DocumentJS to produce the website.
-The best way to edit the docs it to:
+The best way to edit the docs is to:

 1. Fork/Clone https://github.com/bitovi/documentjs/tree/gh-pages next to the version
 of `documentjs` you want to be documented: